markski1/SAMonitor/README.md

    - Possible values: 0 or 1.
 If unspecified, 0.

   order:
-   - Possible values: "none", "player", "ratio".
+   - Possible values: "none", "players", "ratio".
 If unspecified, "none".

   name, gamemode:
    - Possible values: Any specified text.
 This is basically a search.